- CILT Home

 The North Dakota University System Account (NDUS.Identifier) is used to access most UND and NDUS systems.

-If you are a new student (credit courses only) or faculty/staff member, please claim your account.
 If you have been issued a t.firstname.lastname account (non-credit students, guest access, etc.), please contact UND Tech Support for password assistance.

 For assistance with your account password, contact the NDUS Help Desk by phone at 866.457.6387, visit the NDUS Help Desk website or use the following options: